VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 ### Parameters
 - `DeltaSeconds`: A `float` representing the time step for the movement.
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput` for outputting the movement results.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput` for outputting the movement results.

 ### Process
 1. **Initial Setup**: Sets up initial movement parameters and checks conditions like movement mode and ground status.